Sourcemap Explorer

 Is shadcn/ui Tailwind?

 shadcn/ui is a component library built on top of Tailwind and Radix UI (or Base UI in newer versions).
-A site using shadcn/ui will always show Tailwind signals.
+A site using shadcn/ui will always show Tailwind signals because shadcn components ship as Tailwind-classed JSX you copy into your repo.
+The presence of `class-variance-authority` plus `tailwind-merge` plus Radix primitives is the canonical shadcn/ui signature.

 Can I tell Tailwind v3 from v4 just from class names?

-Partially. v4-specific utilities like `h-dvh`, `color-scheme` classes and `@theme` variables are tells.
-But a v4 project can still use mostly v3-era class names.
+Partially. v4-specific utilities like `h-dvh`, `min-h-svh`, `color-scheme` classes, and `@theme` variables are tells.
+But a v4 project can still use mostly v3-era class names (most utilities did not change), so the bundle shape (`@theme` blocks, CSS-variable-driven preflight, `--color-*` tokens) is the more reliable signal.

 Related